act65/act65.github.io/_posts/inbetween-posts/2018-11-06-palm-oil-in-nzs-dairy.md

 Further investigation required.

 Edit: Ok, scrap that.
-[Here](https://waterqualitynz.info/frequently-asked-questions/what-is-wrong-with-palm-kernel/) is the blog I wanted to write, but didn't have them motivation/knowledge.
+[Here](https://waterqualitynz.info/frequently-asked-questions/what-is-wrong-with-palm-kernel/) is the blog I wanted to write, but didn't have the motivation/knowledge.
 It's really good.